LarryGF/terraHom/docs/Post-Install.md

 - In Config->General set the username and password
 - You'll be able to access it from anywhere now

-It's worth mentioning that usenet indexers and servers are two different things, indexers are added in Prowlarr while servers are added in SABnzbd
+It's worth mentioning that usenet indexers and servers are two different things, indexers are added in Prowlarr while servers are added in SABnzbd.
+I particuarly recommend [NZBGeek](https://nzbgeek.info/) for indexer and [FrugalUsenet](https://frugalusenet.com/) for server.

 ## Jackett (DEPRECATED)